FredericBinon/JS-Cookie-Clicker/README.md

 # JS-Cookie-Clicker

 JS-Cookie-Clicker is an application based on JavaScript developed within the BeCode training.

+*Timetable*
-From the 06 Feb 2019 to 13 Feb 2019.
+From  06 Feb 2019 to 13 Feb 2019.

 Exemple of [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) application.